Occitania

-Under Roman rule, most of Occitania was known as Aquitania, the earlier conquered territories were known as Provincia Romana (see modern Provence), while the northern provinces of what is now France were called Gallia (Gaul).
-Under the Later Empire, both Aquitania and Provincia Romana were grouped in the Seven Provinces or Viennensis.
-So Provence and Gallia Aquitania (or Aquitanica) have been in use since medieval times for Occitania (i.e. Limousin, Auvergne, Languedoc and Gascony).
+At the time of the Roman empire, most of Occitania was known as Aquitania.
+The territories conquered early were known as Provincia Romana (see modern Provence), while the northern provinces of what is now France were called Gallia (Gaul).
+Under the late Roman empire, both Aquitania and Provincia Romana were grouped in the Seven Provinces or Viennensis.
+Provence and Gallia Aquitania (or Aquitanica) have been in use since medieval times for Occitania (i.e. Limousin, Auvergne, Languedoc and Gascony).